vmoranv/aolarhapsody/README.en.md

 ## 🛠️ Available Scripts

+### Development and Build

 - `pnpm dev`: Starts the development mode for all packages.
 - `pnpm build`: Builds all packages.
 - `pnpm check`: Runs all code checks (linting, cspell).
 - `pnpm format`: Formats all code.
 - `pnpm clean`: Cleans all build artifacts and `node_modules`.

+### Tauri Desktop App Build

+- `pnpm build:tauri`: Builds the Tauri desktop app for the current platform.
+- `pnpm build:tauri:multi`: Automatically selects suitable platforms based on the current system for building.
+- `pnpm build:tauri:all`: Attempts to build all 4 platforms (Apple Silicon macOS, Intel macOS, Windows, Linux).

 ## Deployment